 Make sure that:

-Click OK to apply changes.
-The Shell Script bundle appears in the list of recognized bundles:
+Click OK to apply the changes.
+The OCaml bundle appears in the list of recognized bundles:

 Once a TextMate bundle is added, PyCharm provides syntax highlighting for the file types registered with the bundle.
 Here's a sample OCaml code fragment that uses the TextMate bundle we've added earlier: